KingFelix/emerald/index.md

 ### Introduction to the Panama Papers
 <!-- ![image-title-here](/img/Trump.jpg){:class="img-responsive"} -->

 The Panama papers were released in 2015, they constitue the biggest leak of financial information in history before the recent Paradise papers leak.
 It first came from the Panamanian corporate service company Mossack Fonseca.
 The leak revealed a substantial amount of illegal activities including fraud and tax evasion.
 It especially revealed illegal financial activities carried out by world's biggest wealth holders, politicians and companies.
-A leak of that size is a very powerful tool to attest the poor behaviour of hundreds of thousands entities.
-Obviously the Panama Papers are not an exhaustve list of the hidden financial activities.
+A leak of that size is a very powerful resource to address the problem of tax evasion.
+Despite obviously the Panama Papers are not an exhaustve list of the hidden financial activities.

-#### Panama papers in numbers
+##### Panama papers in numbers

 -The Panama Papers are 11.5 million leaked documents that detail financial and attorney–client information for more than 214,488 offshore entities.
 Some 4.8 million leaked files were emails, 3 million were database entries, 2.2 million PDFs, 1.2 million images, 320,000 text files, and 2242 files in other formats.
 Journalists from 107 media organizations in 80 countries analyzed documents detailing the operations of the law firm.
 After more than a year of analysis, the first news stories were published on April 3, 2016, along with 150 of the documents themselves.
 -The sheer quantity of leaked data greatly exceeds the WikiLeaks Cablegate leak in 2010 (1.7 GB), Offshore Leaks in 2013 (260 GB), the 2014 Lux Leaks (4 GB), and the Swiss Leaks (3.3 GB) of 2015.
 For comparison, the Panama Papers equals approximately 2,660 GB.

-#### A word about Paradise papers before starting
+##### A word about Paradise papers before starting
 This website is dedicated to the presentation of a data analysis project concerning the Paradise Papers.
 The project mainly consists in developing tools to better understand the geographical structure of the off-shore leak The data employed for this project are taken from the International Consortium of Investigative Journalist (ICIJ) website.
 You might not have missed the fact that recently a leak of comparable importance with the Panama papers leak has been released: the Paradise papers.
 The latter has also been released by the ICIJ and beneficiate from the same data formatting as the Panama papers.
 Therefore luckily we are at one step to extend the implementation of the tools that we are going to show you with the Paradise papers.

-### Panama papers in numbers

 ---

 ### Outline of the project

 This project aims to compile the information provided by the Panama papers to show the geographical structure of offshore activities.
 We intend to do so thanks to an interactive map showing connections between the different entities and officers concerned by the leak.
-The idea being to make the information shown on the map scalable.

-**Reserch questions :**
+##### Research questions
 - Which countries were the most involved in the offshore activities unveiled in the leak?   <br>
 - What are the relationships between countries and tax heavens?  <br>
 - Where does corruption come from ?  <br>

 We strongly believe in the usefulness of this kind of project in order to get a better understanding of the worldwide organization of the tax evasion phenomenon.
 We think that it could help society realize the importance of the event.
 It could therefore push towards the implementation of new tax regulations to prevent such aberrance.

+##### In quest of interactivity

+One of the main guidelines for this project was to make it as interactive as possible.
+It comes from the idea that for a program to have the greatest impact as possible on the general public it needs to show at least as possible of code and it needs to be as intuitive as possible.
+That is why we are implementing as much effort as possible to release a web app that could be available to everyone.
+The web app development is discussed at the end of this website where we address the possible future directions to be undertaken.
+As a matter of transition some `jupyter notebook` scipts have been implemented which rougly show the kind of features that are intended to be implemented in the web app.
+The `jupyter notebook` scripts are available on the [github repository of the project](https://github.com/adrienruault/ada_molmaru/tree/master/project).

+developing programming tools that can not be spread out for the great public are